chef/knife-google/README.md

 ### knife google server create

-Use this command to create a new Google Compute Engine server (a.k.a. instance).
+Use this command to create a new Google Compute Engine server (a.k.a. instance) with a persistent boot disk.
 You must specify a name, the machine type, the zone, and the the image name.
-Images provided by Google follow this naming
+Images provided by Google follow this naming convention:
-convention:

   ```
   debian-7-wheezy-vYYYYMMDD